-The purpose of the Association is to empower individuals by improving their right to self-determination regarding their personal data.
-The human-centric paradigm is aimed at a fair, sustainable, and prosperous digital society, where the sharing of personal data is based on trust as well as balanced and fair relationship between individuals and organisations.
+The Association aims to empower individuals by improving their right to self-determination regarding their personal data.
+The human-centric paradigm strives for a fair, sustainable, and prosperous digital society, where the sharing of personal data is based on trust and a balanced and fair relationship between individuals and organisations.

 2.2 Modes of activity

-The Association operates globally and engages with a diverse group of stakeholders, including natural persons, companies, non-profits, academic institutions and public organisations.
+The Association operates globally and engages with diverse stakeholders, including natural persons, companies, non-profits, academic institutions and public organisations.

 The Association shall facilitate an open, participatory and collaborative environment for individuals and organisations pursuing the Association’s purpose.

-To support its operations, the Association may receive donations and bequests as well as raise funds by organising collections, seminars, courses, and other events that support the purpose of the Association.
-The Association may own, buy, sell, and licence goods necessary for its operations as well as own tangible and intangible assets.
-In addition, the Association may engage in the following types of business activities that support its purpose: training, consulting, sale and manufacture of goods related to the purpose of the Association, organisation of events such as conferences, publishing, and certification.
+To support its operations, the Association may receive donations and bequests and raise funds by organising collections, seminars, courses, and other events that support the purpose of the Association.
+The Association may own, buy, sell, and licence goods necessary for its operations and own tangible and intangible assets.
+Also, the Association may engage in the following types of business activities that support its purpose: training, consulting, sale and manufacture of goods related to the purpose of the Association, organisation of events such as conferences, publishing, and certification.